syrop/syrop.github.io/_posts/2019-04-14-repository-lifecycle.markdown

 ## The problem

-1. The repository shall return normal objects and their collections, as opposed to only data wrapped in `LiveData`.
+1. The repository shall return normal objects and their collections.
-2. It shall also contain different properties and operators.
+2. `LiveData` shall be only used to notify the view that there has been a change.
-3. Other code can request such data from the repository.
+3. When there has been a change, the view may request data from the repository, using normal getters.
 4. The repository doesn't know anything about the view.

 I am using a different approach from the one presented in [the article][mvvm-article] in this blog, which explains the [MVVM pattern][mvvm], as my `ViewModel` there held all of the relevant data wrapped in instances of `LiveData`.
 This time `LiveData` will be only used to prompt the view to ask the repository for the data it wants to display.